seznam/ima/docs/cli/ima.config.js.md

 :::

-Array of regular expressions that are matched agains file paths of processed vendor files *(= imported files from node_modules)*.
-These files are then processed through [`swc-loader`](./ima.config.js.md#swcvendor) that makes sure to compile their syntax to currently supported target *(ES9, ES13 and node 18 currently)*.
+Using this option you can include/exclude array of regular expressions that are matched agains file paths of processed vendor files *(= imported files from node_modules)*.
+These files are then processed through [`swc-loader`](./ima.config.js.md#swcvendor) that makes sure to compile their syntax to currently supported target *(ES9)*.
+This transformation is executed only for the **legacy client bundle**.

 By default the CLI always matches all files under the `@ima` namespace, since we release our plugins in latest ECMA syntax and they need to be compiled down to older syntaxes with proper core-js polyfills.